aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/show-chart-legend-in-a-worksheet/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Charts/PutWorksheetChartLegend) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-Authentication is performed with a Bearer JWT token supplied in the **Authorization** header.
+Authentication is performed with a Bearer JWT token supplied in the **Authorization** request header.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make the call with cURL.